-If a person dies without a will
+1. If a person dies without a will

 At PKWA Law, we have been doing probate for the past 30 years, and our experience means that we are usually able to obtain the Letter of Administration within 6 weeks.

-Our fees for obtaining a straightforward Letter of Administration are fixed at $1,500 (excluding disbursements and GST).
+a.
 At the bank

-go to the bank
+- go to the bank

-produce your NRIC card to prove that you are the named Administrator in the will and the Letter of Administration.
+- produce your NRIC card to prove that you are the named Administrator in the will and the Letter of Administration.

-produce the Letter of Administration
+- produce the Letter of Administration

-instruct the bank to release the money in the deceased bank account to you.
+- instruct the bank to release the money in the deceased bank account to you.

 The bank will normally release the deceased person’s money to the Administrator by issuing a cheque made payable to “the Estate of [the deceased person’s name].

-The Administrator should open a fresh bank account that is in the name of “the Estate of [the deceased person name].
+The Administrator should open a fresh bank account in the name of “the Estate of [the deceased person name].
 All monies dealing with the deceased person’s estate should be banked in or out of this account so that it is not mixed up with the Administrator’s own money.

+b.
 Distribution of the money

-Thus, in summary, to access the bank accounts of a deceased person who died without a will, the Administrator must obtain Letters of Administration so that the banks will released the monies to him for him to distribute to the lawful beneficiaries.
+Thus, in summary, to access the bank accounts of a deceased person who died without a will, the Administrator must obtain Letters of Administration so that the banks will release the monies to him for him to distribute to the lawful beneficiaries.

-If a person dies and has a will, the executor named in the will must apply to the court to obtain Grant of Probate.
+If a person dies and has a valid will, the executor named in the will must apply to the court to obtain a Grant of Probate.
 A Grant of Probate is a court order issued by the Family Justice Court, which means that the deceased’s original will is authentic, and the appointed Executor should carry out the deceased last wishes as stated in the Will.

+a.
 At the bank & distribution of the money

-goes to the bank
+- go to the bank

 - Produce the Grant of Probate.